Clio Entertainment Awards: Key Art Awards

 The establishment of the Key Art Awards was preceded by significant changes in the world of film promotion.
 During the late 1960s, film-marketing operations were based at studio offices in New York, with trailers distributed to theaters by the National Screen Service.
 Independent marketing agencies soon began to emerge to service the studios, eventually making their way to Los Angeles, where an industry of dozens of companies became established.

 The Key Art Awards were founded in 1971 by publisher Tichi Wilkerson Miles of The Hollywood Reporter (THR).
 In May 1972, in announcing the new awards, Wilkerson Miles outlined the awards' mission statement: "The Hollywood Reporter proposes to honor an unsung group of artists, the talented men and women responsible for the conception and creation of the two-dimensional graphics which sell motion pictures and television programs."
 The first ceremony was held in the backyard of Wilkerson Miles' home, with less than 100 people.

 In its first year, the awards program honored only North American film posters, slowly adding print categories for subsequent editions—hence the title "key art".
 The first six Award finalists were revealed on the front page of the July 17, 1972, edition of THR.
 Four posters by Bill Gold were among the six finalists: "A Clockwork Orange", "Dorian Gray", "The Night Visitor", and "There Was a Crooked Man".
-The remaining two were "Kotch" and the one-sheet for "Johnny Got His Gun", with the latter taking top prize.
+The remaining two were "Kotch" and the one-sheet for "Johnny Got His Gun", with the latter taking the top prize.

 In 1973, the program added an international poster category, with "La Bataille d’Angleterre" as its first winner; in 1976, the section was split into European and Oriental (renamed "Asian" in 1987 and "Far Eastern" in 1988) poster groups; in 1980, a Latin American category was added in 1980; and in 1992, the geographic divisions were finally dropped.
 In 1975, the first poster advertising a television program—M*A*S*H—was submitted; such submissions would continue to be accepted until 1989.

 By 1977, and for a decade after, the ceremony was held at the California Museum of Science and Industry in downtown Los Angeles.